Flagsrave/FlagsIdeas/README.md

 ![Flag 3](Photos/callumflag2.jpg)

 #### This is my 4th flag and it is one that I am proud of.
 North Korea would never use a flag like this at is it rather controversial.
+It shows that North Korea is seperated from the world and enclosed and no one gets out or in without permission.
+They dont have much connection to the world and it shows the symbol of the star between essentially two walls.

 ![Flag 4](Photos/callumflag4.jpg)